reed-young-pdx-edu/dynamic-parameters/readme.txt

-Copyright (C) 2019 Portland State University
+Copyright (C) 2025 Portland State University
-Dynamic Parameters for ImageJ2 - David Cohoe
+Dynamic Parameters for ImageJ2 - Reed Young

 Dynamic Parameters is a preprocessor plugin for ImageJ2 that allows for more customization in the input parameters for commands.
-It allows for the number and types of parameters to be constantly changing in response to user input.
+It allows for the number and types of parameters to be changed dynamically in response to user input.
 It is well suited for commands that have different parameters depending on other parameters, such as a command that runs different algorithms that each have different inputs.
 It also has support for errors and warnings that depend on